Museum Street Tavern

-The Museum Street Tavern, formerly Thomas's of York, is a historic pub in the city centre of York, in England.
+The Museum Street Tavern, formerly Thomas's of York (and officially listed as 3 Museum Street), is a historic public house in the city centre of York, England.

-The building which houses the pub was first constructed in about 1700.
-In about 1800, it became part of Ettridge's Royal Hotel, and at some point in the 1820s, it was heightened from two to three storeys.
+The building was first constructed in about 1700.
+Around 1800 it became part of Ettridge's Royal Hotel, and in the 1820s it was heightened from two to three storeys.
 In 1858, it was bought by William Thomas, an experienced hotelier, who renamed the hotel after himself.
-The remainder of the old hotel was demolished, and the Museum Street facade of the remaining building was altered, with work completed in 1863.
-Thomas sold the pub in 1876, to Thomas Lightfoot, a brewer from Bedale, but its name was retained.
-In 1900, it was purchased by John Smith's Brewery.
-At the time, it had eight bedrooms, a bar, two drawing rooms, a coffee room and a billiard room.
+The remainder of the old hotel was demolished, and the Museum Street facade of the surviving building was altered, with work completed in 1863.
+Thomas sold the pub in 1876 to Thomas Lightfoot, a brewer from Bedale, but its name was retained.
+In 1900 it was purchased by John Smith's Brewery.
+At that time it had eight bedrooms, a bar, two drawing rooms, a coffee room and a billiard room.